williamgilpin/howto/howto_connect_to_lab_servers.md

 Download Cisco Anyconnect from Stanford

-Enter su-vpn.stanford.edu using your personal login credentials.
+Enter `su-vpn.stanford.edu` using your personal login credentials.
 This need to be running in order to find boa and mamba

 Select "Map Network Drive"

 Check the box for "different credentials"

-Choose the Location //mambda/DATA
+Choose the Location `//mamba/DATA` or `//boa/ps`

 Enter the lab's collective username and our standard password